BigMechanismTableReading/TableReadingSystem/src/main/README.txt

-Relevance Test is a premade pipeline.
+Run full pipeline from Table Reader
-Set as your main class if you choose to export this as a jar file. java -jar RelevanceTest.jar [FileName] [OPTION]
+Set as your main class if you choose to export this as a jar file. java -jar TableReader.jar [FileName] [OPTION]
  0: full Creates the tables from the original files, determines relevance then extracts information and writes to index cards
  1: partial Uses already made protobufs and determines relevance